noscripter/node-shodan-client/README.md

 # node-shodan-client
-A Node ([node.js™](http://nodejs.org/) / [io.js](https://iojs.org/en/index.html)) library for accessing the new [SHODAN API](https://developer.shodan.io/api)**.
+A Node ([node.js™](http://nodejs.org/) / [io.js](https://iojs.org/en/index.html)) library for accessing the new [Shodan API](https://developer.shodan.io/api)**.
 It includes all officially supported methods (REST, Streaming and Exploits APIs).
 Moreover two more were added, which allow to obtain the most popular search queries.

+NOTEBREAKING CHANGES
 ## Use
 All methods of the API need a valid key, you can get one [here](http://www.shodanhq.com/api_doc).
 But popular ones can be reached through RSS so no key is needed.